 With the discovery of the tunnels in the early 2000s, the National Heritage Board conducted extensive research to ascertain the purpose of the tunnels.

-Through sources obtained from declassified documents such as the British Wartime Intelligence Reports and the UK’s National Archives, it was confirmed that the tunnels served as a pre-WWII fuel reserve depot for the Royal Air Force, not the neighbouring British Royal Navy.
+Through sources obtained from declassified documents such as the British Wartime Intelligence Reports and the UK’s National Archives, it was verified that the tunnels served as a pre-WWII fuel reserve depot for the Royal Air Force, not the neighbouring British Royal Navy.

 It was also revealed that during the Japanese Occupation, the Imperial Japanese Army had continued the use of the underground tunnels as an oil storage facility.
 Based on a 1944 British Intelligence report, the Japanese retrofitted the tunnels with five large tanks to increase the storage capacity by over 5,250 tonnes.